MHEducation/aws-sqs-blog-post-code/README.md

 # aws-sqs-blog-post-code

-Full code example for the AWS SQS Blog Post
+Full source for the AWS SQS Blog Post.
+This repo contains a Scala source example illustrating how to build a multi-threaded AWS SQS consumer.